US Star Pacific Wrecks Your donation today supports the next 15 years

 Wartime History

-On September 5, 1942 departed from Hamilton Field on a ferry flight bound for Australia.
-While at New Caledonia, orders were changed and this B-17 was assigned to the 11th Bombardment Group.
+On September 5, 1942 took off from Hamilton Field on a ferry flight via Hickam Field then across the Pacific bound for Australia.
+While in New Caledonia, this B-17 was assigned to the 11th Bombardment Group (11th BG).
+Disobeying orders, McAnelly instead flew onward to Brisbane, and the next day to Torrens Creek Airfield.
+Assigned to the 43rd Bombardment Group (43rd BG), 403rd Bombardment Squadron (403rd BS).

 Mission History

-Took off from Henderson Field at 0530 on a photo reconnaissance and search mission over Bougainville, over sector 3V40 the southern end of Bougainville.
-Weather was reported as fair.
+On December 1, 1942 at 05:30am took off from Henderson Field on Guadalcanal piloted by Captain Willis E. Jacobs and a crew from the 431st BS with two crew from the 5th BG, 31st BS on a photo reconnaissance and search mission over over sector 3V40 the southern end of Bougainville.
+The weather was reported as fair.

 Over New Georgia, a seventh unseen Zero dove at the nose and dropped four aerial bombs that were ineffective.
 The same Zero continued to dive and collided with the the B-17's behind the radio compartment and broke the bomber into two pieces.
 The front half caught fire and all aboard perished.